bytefish/bytefish.de/blog/first_steps_with_sqlalchemy.md

 ## Conclusion ##

 [SQLAlchemy] is fun to work with.
-Defining a schema is dead simple and with the query language feels like writing native SQL.
+Defining a schema is dead simple and the query language feels like writing native SQL.
+In the next article we are going to see how [Flask] uses [SQLAlchemy] and write a small Web service with it.

 ## Appendix ##